Hanover-CS/HC25-Eli-Ingram-Senior-Project/docs/tutorial/keyboard_controls.md

 This creates a cursor object and populates it with up, down, left, and right object properties.
+For more information on keyboard inputs in Phaser 3, refer to this doocumentation: [Phaser Keyboard Input Documentation](https://docs.phaser.io/phaser/concepts/input#keyboard-input)

 1. Within the update() function, we need to add code to move the player horizontally.